 - The Mission's address is 6701 San José Drive, San Antonio, Texas, 78214.

 - A guided tour, approximately 45 minutes long, is free; tours meet in front of the Visitor's Center on the hour.

-- There is a 22-minute movie that describes the history of the Mission San José, that is also free, within the Visitor's Center
+- There is a 22-minute movie that describes the history of the Mission San José, which is also free, within the Visitor's Center.

 Location of the Mission